¶¶ÒõPro

 ABOVE: TALK TO YOUR FINANCIAL PLANNER ABOUT HOW ¶¶ÒõPro SCHOLARSHIPS AND GRANTS CAN HELP FUND YOUR EDUCATION.

-¶¶ÒõPro's list of scholarships and grants includes multiple options to help students afford college.
-If you're in an undergraduate student organization such as DECA or SkillsUSA, consider joining ¶¶ÒõPro's National Student Organizations, which can provide funding up to full tuition for students who continue participating in their national organization after entering ¶¶ÒõPro.
+¶¶ÒõPro’s list of scholarships and grants includes multiple options to help students afford college.
+If you’re in an undergraduate student organization such as DECA or SkillsUSA, consider joining ¶¶ÒõPro’s Career Technical Student Organizations, which can provide funding up to full tuition for students who continue participating in their national organization after entering ¶¶ÒõPro.

 2. Private Colleges Can Think Big, Yet Teach Small

 Dean Jason Evans also believes that private colleges can offer more than public colleges when it comes to student learning.
-"Often, private universities have more flexibility in how they partner with industry and other external stakeholders, more easily facilitating timely and novel opportunities for student learning, academic programming and career pathways," says Evans. ¶¶ÒõPro students have access to internship opportunities at more than 1,000 sites to give them real-world experience and put their foot in a door of companies who have shown interest in hiring ¶¶ÒõPro graduates. ¶¶ÒõPro even owns and operates right on campus for ¶¶ÒõPro Charlotte hospitality students to hone their craft.
+“Often, private universities have more flexibility in how they partner with industry and other external stakeholders, more easily facilitating timely and novel opportunities for student learning, academic programming and career pathways,” says Evans. ¶¶ÒõPro students have access to internship opportunities at more than 1,000 sites to give them real-world experience and put their foot in a door of companies who have shown interest in hiring ¶¶ÒõPro graduates.

 Rachel Kern lists another way that private colleges can offer more beneficial student learning opportunities: smaller class sizes that allow for more individualized attention from professors, whereas public colleges tend to have higher student to instructor ratios.